This Budget Accommodated Safari starts in the coastal city of Port Elizabeth and ends in vibrant Johannesburg, South Africa.

-We return to South Africa where we drive to the mountainous uKhahlamba Drakensberg Park, formerly called Royal Natal National Park.
-Along the way we pause at a vulture centre and drive through the impressive landscapes of the Golden Gate National Park.
+On day five, we return to South Africa where we drive to the mountainous uKhahlamba Drakensberg Park, formerly called Royal Natal National Park.
+Along the way, we pass through the impressive landscapes of the Golden Gate National Park.

-On the morning of day six we set off on a hike in the Ukhahlamba Drakensberg National Park, where we have the chance to meet with local guides and see San (bushman) rock paintings.
-Alternatively you can enjoy optional outdoor activities or simply unwind in the scenic Drakensberg Mountains.
+On the morning of day six, we set off on a hike in the Ukhahlamba Drakensberg National Park, where we have the chance to meet with local guides and see San (Bushman) rock paintings.
+There are plenty of walking trails to choose from so you can enjoy nature at your own pace today.
+Alternatively, you can enjoy optional outdoor activities or simply unwind in the scenic Drakensberg Mountains.

 Our accommodation is in en-suites rooms at a resort with a pool, bar, internet and laundry services.

-Crossing the border back into South Africa this afternoon, we drive north through the scenic Mpumalanga Province to Kruger National Park.
-The world-famous Kruger Park, covers almost two million hectares (19485km²) of untamed bushveld in north-eastern South Africa.
-This is one of Africa's best game parks, renowned not only for its sizeable populations of the Big Five of Africa (lion, leopard, rhino, elephant, buffalo) but for the spectacular array of other wild animals, reptiles, insects and birds.
+Crossing the border back into South Africa, we drive north through the Mpumalanga Province to Kruger National Park.
+The world-famous Kruger Park covers almost two million hectares (19485km²) of untamed bushveld in north-eastern South Africa.
+This is one of Africa's best game parks, renowned not only for its sizeable populations of Africa's Big Five (lion, leopard, rhino, elephant, buffalo) but for the spectacular array of other wild animals, reptiles, insects and birds.

-We spend the next two days on safari in the massive Kruger National Park going in search of predators, such as cheetahs, wild dogs and hyenas, and prey, such as springbok, kudus and bush buck.
+We spend the remainder of the day wildlife viewing in the massive Kruger National Park en route to our safari camp.
+Today's game viewing is done in the overland truck which provides an elevated vantage for seeing over the bush and taking photos.
+Keep an eye out for predators including cheetahs, wild dogs and hyenas, and prey, such as springbok, kudus and bushbuck as we drive.
 Other inhabitants commonly sighted include hippos, impalas, zebras, giraffes and warthogs to name just a few.

-Later this afternoon there is an opportunity to embark on an optional sundowner game drive.
+Travellers who opted not to take the Activity Package will explore Kruger in the overland vehicle with your tour guide.
+Later this afternoon there is an opportunity to embark on an optional sunset game drive with sundowners.

 Tonight, after the tour, most groups choose to enjoy a traditional braai (barbecue) together at the post-safari lodge, in celebration of their journey through Southern Africa.